matiasvlevi/Base-Install/README.md

 sudo source base.sh
 ```

-Takes ~10 to 20 minutes to install...
+Takes ~10 to 20 minutes to complete installation.